 One of the biggest movie stars of the 20th century, Charlie Chaplin exploded onto movie screens as unforgettable characters that changed Hollywood forever.
-Off screen however, a string of marital affairs, estranged children, and allegations of abuse with actresses half his age plagued the comedic actor’s reputation.
+Off-screen, however, a string of marital affairs, estranged children and allegations of abuse with actresses half his age plagued the comedic actor’s reputation.
 Despite a prosperous film career, personal drama followed Chaplin worldwide, eventually forcing the star to flee the United States.
-On his 126th birthday, we review Chaplin’s Hollywood matrimonies and their shocking twists.
+Below, a roundup of Chaplin’s Hollywood matrimonies and their shocking twists.

-Perhaps Chaplin’s love life was doomed from the start considering his first marriage sprung out of wedlock.
 At the age of 29, Chaplin wed The Inferior Sex and For Husbands Only 16-year-old actress Mildred Harris whom he believed to be pregnant with his child.
-Unsurprisingly, the marriage only lasted two years and though Harris eventually gave birth to his first child, the baby died only three days later.
-Their marriage initially proved fruitful for Harris, who increasingly received movie offers; however Chaplin was unsupportive and questioned her talent because of her young age.
+The marriage only lasted two years and though Harris eventually gave birth to his first child, the baby died only three days later.
+Their marriage initially proved fruitful for Harris, who increasingly received movie offers; however, Chaplin was unsupportive and questioned her talent because of her young age.
 This behavior would manifest as a toxic pattern for Chaplin.

 Chaplin quickly moved on to his second wife, Lita Grey in 1924, whom he cast in his film, The Gold Rush.
 Once again, the 16-year-old actress claimed to have been forced to marry Chaplin after becoming pregnant unexpectedly.
 Later, in a messy 50-page divorce, Grey revealed Chaplin’s abusive measures to conceal their private affairs, including his demand for an abortion after the pregnancy.
 Grey endured the matrimony for three years and gave birth to two sons before finally walking away.
 Their bitter court battle added fuel to the fire, with Grey profiting a whopping $100,000 per child, and publicly defaming Chaplin as a manipulative playboy.
 Their divorce was the biggest public Hollywood scandal at the time, defaming Chaplin’s name.